 Daniel stood up and left the room, prompting Arty to follow him.
-They ended up walking to Geil’s room, which confused Arty just a bit, until Daniel continued to the child’s bed, where the photo of Arty and his dad was on the nightstand.
+They ended up walking to Geil’s bedroom, which confused Arty just a bit, but then Daniel continued to the child’s bed, where the photo of Arty and his dad was on the nightstand.

 Arty hummed.
 “You want to ask me about my dad?”

 “Only if you don’t mind,” Daniel said, sitting on Geil’s bed.
-Arty exhaled before going after and sitting beside Daniel on the bed.
+Arty exhaled and went to sit beside Daniel.

 “My dad...” he reached out to grab the photo, looking at it.
 Daniel watched the nightstand, Arty sitting close enough for the teen to feel his body warmth.

-“Can you guess how old I am in this picture?”
-Arty asked.
-Daniel looked at the photo.
+“Can you guess how old I am in this picture?” the man asked.
+Daniel looked at the it.

 Arty laughed a little.
 “No, but close.
 Twelve.
-This was taken a few months before my dad died- car crash.”
+This was taken a few months before my dad died- motorcycle crash.”

 “It’s okay, it was a long time ago.
 Here,” Arty tapped Daniel’s knee before turning on the bed and lying on his stomach.
 Daniel followed pursuit, lying on his stomach beside Arty.
 The man held the picture over the edge of the bed, looking at it again.